I Am She Who Is Not

 One of the most fundamental revelations given to St. Catherine of Siena in a mystical vision became a powerful teaching that informed her entire ministry.
-From around 1368 until her death at the age of 33 in 1380, St. Catherine lived by this crucial maximum and taught it to others.
+From around 1368 until her death at the age of 33 in 1380, St. Catherine lived by this crucial maxim and taught it to others.

 As recounted by of her confessor, spiritual director and biographer, Raimondo of Capua: